jocelyng012/Python-Project/README.md

 <br>
 <br>

-Below is the overview of all the projects that consist in the GitHub repository:
+Below is the overview of all the projects that are in the GitHub repository:
 <br>
 <br>